SigfridoCorradi/VisionOCR/README.md

 # Optical character recognition using LLM optimized for visual recognition (like `llama3.2-vision`)

-This project allows using the Llama 3.2-Vision model (or similar), an instruction-tuned model optimized for visual recognition, in order to act as an optical character recognition (OCR) and output transcribed text (in two possible modes: flat text and Markdown) from an image.
+This project provides a Python tool to perform Optical Character Recognition (OCR) on images using a local or remote Ollama instance hosting a vision-capable Large Language Model (LLM), such as Llama 3.2-Vision (or similar).

+Traditional OCR software often relies on predefined fonts and layouts, which can struggle with complex images, varied styling, or specific document structures.
+By leveraging the advanced visual understanding capabilities of modern vision LLMs, this tool offers a more flexible and potentially more accurate approach to transcribing text from images, including the ability to interpret structural elements and output in formats like Markdown.

+The tool supports two primary output modes:
+1.  **Plain Text:** A straightforward transcription of detected text, attempting to preserve basic structure.
+2.  **Markdown:** A transcription structured using Markdown syntax to reflect the visual layout and hierarchy of the original image.

 ## Ollama